-If you have terminated employment with the Company and you have not been residing in Canada for at least 2 years, you are entitled to a refund of your vested, locked-in account balances.
+If you have not been residing in Canada for at least 2 years and you have been declared a non-resident of Canada, as defined under the Income Tax Act (Canada), you are entitled to a refund of your locked-in account balances.
 In order to receive the refund, you must submit the supporting documents to the Company.